amir-yari/amir-yari/README.md

 - ⚡ Fun fact: ...
 -->

 👋 Hi, I’m Amir Yari.
-I'm a Front-End Web Developer based in Vancouver, BC, Canada.
-I have an Associate of Science degree in Computer Science from Langara.
-I’m interested in web development and web related technologies.
+I'm a Full-Stack Web and Mobile App Developer based in Vancouver, BC, Canada.
+I have an Associate of Science degree in Computer Science from Langara, and I’m interested in web and mobile app development and related technologies.
 <br/>📫 You can reach me via email: amirreza.yari@gmail.com